nzwemmer/k3s-argocd-starter/readme.md

 kubectl apply -f monitoring/argocd/projects/monitoring-project.yaml -n argocd kubectl apply -f monitoring/monitoring-components-appset.yaml -n argocd

-# Wait for monitoring components
+# Wait for monitoring components to initialize
-kubectl wait --for=condition=Ready pod -l app.kubernetes.io/instance=kube-prometheus-stack -n monitoring --timeout=600s
+# This can take a few minutes as images are pulled and resources are provisioned.
-kubectl wait --for=condition=Ready pod -l app.kubernetes.io/instance=loki -n monitoring --timeout=600s
+echo "Waiting for monitoring stack to become ready... (this may take a few minutes)" kubectl wait --for=condition=Available deployment --all -n monitoring --timeout=600s kubectl wait --for=condition=Ready statefulset --all -n monitoring --timeout=600s kubectl wait --for=jsonpath='{.status.numberReady}'=.status.desiredNumberScheduled daemonset --all -n monitoring --timeout=600s

 # Deploy applications
 kubectl apply -f my-apps/myapplications-appset.yaml